Rubrasum/ace-tickets/README.md

 - Validation of Tickets
 - Confirmation with Success/Fail indicator
 - Log Scan times, Staff User ID, & location/zone
-- Caching with offline mode for areas with bad reception
+- ~~Caching with offline mode for areas with bad reception~~ Removed for now.
+That's an avanced scanner feature.
+We COULD add it but this demo is mostly for showing off the load testing features.
+All we need to do that is the requests themselves.

 #### contains
 - Staff user auth